gautamjajoo/gautamjajoo.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hey folks!
-I am Gautam Jajoo, a fourth-year undergraduate student at BITS Pilani pursuing Bachelors in Computer Science and Masters in Economics.
-I like to code and love to work at the intersection of tech, business and innovation.
+I am Gautam Jajoo, a final-year undergraduate student at BITS Pilani pursuing Bachelors in Computer Science and Masters in Economics.
+I like to code and love to work at the intersection of tech, business and research.

 My research interests include Federated Learning, Privacy Preserving & Secure ML, and Distributed Learning.
-I am also interested in understanding of human behavior in various interactions.
+I am also working on LLMs particularly prompt optimization and reasoning.

 My hobbies include quizzing, playing chess, and watching movies(I am a movie buff ;)).
 Apart from that, I love writing jokes, and sometimes I try to do standup.